Deepak Gupta (attorney): Notable cases

 In 2019, Gupta became the first Asian-American invited by the U.S. Supreme Court to argue as a court-appointed amicus (in support of a judgment left undefended by the U.S. Solicitor General).

-In April 2025, Gupta argued successfully before the U.S. Supreme Court in Laboratory Corporation v.
-Davis, representing the class action plaintiffs in a case about whether standing should be required for all class members at the class certification stage.
-Gupta persuaded the Court to dismiss the petition as improvidently granted after argument.

-In January 2025, Gupta argued before the U.S. Supreme Court in Stanley v.
-City of Sanford, in which he represented retired firefighter Karyn Stanley, in support of former employees’ right to sue for disability discrimination under the Americans with Disabilities Act.

-In December 2024, Gupta argued and prevailed before the U.S. Supreme Court in NVIDIA Corp. v.
-E. Ohman J:or Fonder AB, a case about heightened pleading standards for securities fraud class actions, in which he persuaded the Court to dismiss the writ as improvidently granted.

 In 2021, Gupta argued and won a unanimous U.S. Supreme Court ruling, in Ford Motor Co. v.
 Montana Eighth Judicial Dist., on the jurisdictional limits under the Due Process Clause for consumer product liability lawsuits.

 In 2022, Gupta secured a $125-million nationwide class action settlement in a lawsuit that he led against the federal judiciary, challenging fees for access to the PACER electronic records system.

 In Expressions Hair Design v.
 Schneiderman, Gupta successfully represented retail merchants before the United States Supreme Court in a First Amendment challenge to state laws, enacted at the behest of the credit-card industry, that hid the cost of credit cards from consumers.

 Gupta argued the case of AT&T Mobility v.
 Concepcion for the respondent before the United States Supreme Court.
 This landmark case concerned the validity of forced arbitration clauses used by companies to suppress group claims of discrimination, harassment, wage theft, deceptive practices, and predatory lending.